Gregory Optic 58 (men’s) and Octal 55 (women’s)

 While adding organizational convenience, those pockets and other features also add about a half-pound compared to more-streamlined ultralight packs like the Hyperlite Mountain Gear 3400 Windrider and the Gossamer Gear Mariposa 60.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase a Gregory Optic 58 at moosejaw.com, a Gregory Optic 48 at moosejaw.com, ems.com, or rei.com, a Gregory Octal 55 at moosejaw.com or campsaver.com, or a Gregory Octal 45 at moosejaw.com, ems.com, rei.com, or campsaver.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase a men’s Gregory Optic 58 or Optic 48 at backcountry.com or moosejaw.com or a women’s Gregory Octal 55 or Octal 45 at backcountry.com or moosejaw.com.

 See also my “Top 5 Tips For Buying the Right Backpacking Pack,” and my stories “Gear Review: The 10 Best Backpacking Packs” and “Ask Me: What’s the Best Ultralight Thru-Hiking Backpack?”